NoaBm96/opsscool-docs/home-assignments-submission-guide.md

     > If you are using additional git user on your PC (work related for example) you can use `git config --local` on a specific repository to have this configuration only apply to it and not the entire PC.
 1. Go to Github.com, Fork the repository your are asked to submit homework to. once forked, the new repo will appear under your user.
 [Read here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) for more information on forking a repo on Github.
 1. Clone the new repo to your pc

-#### Add collaborators
-In order for another user to review your code, the user must first be added as a collaborator in your personal repo.
-1. On your personal repo page on Github.com click `:gear: settings` --> `Manage access`
-1. Click on  `Invite a collaborator`
-1. Find each of the users of your fellow student reviewer & instructor reviewer and add them as collaborators

 #### Before starting a new change
 1. Make sure your master branch is up to date: